 Now that you have your week planned out, you have a straightforward roadmap for what you’ll be doing each day.
 Work on your tasks one at a time in the order you listed.
 This aspect of time management takes practice and a desire to become more disciplined.
 If you need help disciplining yourself, read my free series on self-discipline.

 Don’t worry about minor setbacks.
 Unexpected delays will happen.
 Some tasks will take longer than you expect.
 Don’t beat yourself up if you can’t stick to your plan correctly.
 Just do your best.

 If you really blow your schedule badly and cannot stick to your original plan, then pause for a time-out, grab a fresh template, and re-plan the rest of the week from scratch.
 It’s perfectly okay to do this.

 If you have a lot of unpredictability in your schedule, include extra flexibility in each day.
 Add longer gaps between tasks.
 Don’t pack your schedule so tightly.
-I often give myself extra padding for creative tasks since it’s tough to predict how long they’ll take.
+I often give myself extra padding for creative functions since it’s tough to predict how long they’ll take.

 If you have never done it before, you have nothing to lose and a lot to gain by creating a weekly roadmap that works for you and empowers you.

-Live in harmony, peace and love…always
+Live in harmony, peace, and love.

-To your success…Life Coach Lionel Sanabria
+Your Coach Lionel Sanabria

 P.S If you would like to experience relaxing peace and positive reprogramming, click here now